Suzette Quintanilla: 1989-1995: Band crew chief, Q-Productions and Selena's death

-1995-2009: Selena Etc. and fashion entrepreneurship
+1995-2009: Selena Etc. and fashion business

-Following Selena's death, Suzette and Pérez deliberated over the future of the Selena Etc. boutiques, initially questioning the viability of maintaining both locations.
-Suzette initially hesitated to take on the responsibility of managing the stores, but volunteered to run them.
-Ultimately, Suzette and Pérez resolved to keep the stores open in honor of Selena's vision, which Suzette regarded as her own.
-Her decision to manage the boutiques stemmed from a deep sense of devotion, believing Selena would have done the same for her.
-Suzette retired from performing and redirected to expanding the boutique's reach.
-In an interview with Estylo, she clarified that her decision did not stem from relinquishing her aspirations, but rather from a diminished passion for performance following Selena's death.
-She explained that she couldn't envision herself performing without Selena.
-She felt no desire to play in another band, as a part-owner of Selena y Los Dinos, she was unwilling to relinquish autonomy or take direction from someone else.
-Suzette opened the Corpus Christi store on April 20, and the San Antonio store on May 16 with fans lining up hours before the stores opened, assuming management, and responsibility for the administrative operations of both locations.
-She received help from her uncle Isaac Quintanilla, who handled the relationships with the manufacturing companies that supply the store.
+Suzette and Pérez considered the future of the Selena Etc. boutiques after Selena's death, questioning the viability of both locations.
+Suzette initially hesitated to manage the stores, but ultimately agreed.
+Suzette and Pérez resolved to keep the stores open to honor Selena's vision, which Suzette also considered her own.
+Her decision to manage the boutiques stemmed from devotion, and she believed that Selena would have done the same for her.
+Suzette retired from performing to expand the boutiques' reach.
+In an interview with Estylo, she said that her decision did not stem from relinquishing her aspirations, but from a diminished passion for performance after Selena's death.
+Suzette could not see herself performing without Selena, and had no desire to play in another band; as a part-owner of Selena y Los Dinos, she was unwilling to relinquish autonomy or take direction from someone else.
+She opened the Corpus Christi store on April 20 and the San Antonio store on May 16 (with fans lining up for hours before the stores opened), managing both locations.
+Suzette was helped by her uncle, Isaac Quintanilla, who handled the relationships with suppliers.

-The Selena Etc. boutiques became pilgrimage sites for fans, requiring traffic control to manage the crowds.
-The constant outpouring of grief overwhelmed Suzette, leading her to work from home.
-She described the experience as chaotic and emotionally exhausting, often retreating to cry after hearing fans' stories, contributing to a period of depression.
-Though initially unprepared for retail challenges, she eventually found purpose in running the boutiques.
-She oversaw the completion of projects Selena had begun, including the publication of a Winter 1995 fashion catalog featuring the singer's final designs.
-She collaborated with Pérez to finalize a fragrance line that was in development at the time of Selena's death.
-After Selena's death, boutique sales surged.
-Suzette emphasized that their efforts to protect Selena's image stem from a commitment to her legacy, not profit.
-In May 1996, Suzette, Abraham, and Isaac launched a clothing line inspired by Selena's design sketches, with input from Sandra Gaona, who had collaborated with Selena before her death.
-The collection drew pre-orders from Spain, the United States, Ecuador, and Mexico.
-In February 1997, clothing manufacturer Jerell began developing a Selena-branded apparel and accessories line under a licensing deal with Suzette.
-The clothing line, co-designed by Suzette and Sandra Salcedo, debuted in New York showrooms in September.
+The Selena Etc. boutiques became pilgrimage sites for fans.
+Their grief overwhelmed Suzette, leading her to work from home.
+She described the experience as chaotic and emotionally exhausting; she often wept in private after hearing fans' stories, and had a period of depression.
+Initially unprepared for retail, Suzette eventually found purpose in running the boutiques.
+She oversaw the completion of projects Selena had begun, including the publication of a winter 1995 fashion catalog with the singer's final designs.
+Suzette collaborated with Pérez to finalize a fragrance line which had been in development.
+After Selena's death, boutique sales increased.
+Suzette said that their efforts to protect Selena's image stemmed from a commitment to her legacy, not profit.
+Suzette, Abraham, and Isaac launched a clothing line in May 1996 which was inspired by Selena's design sketches with input from Sandra Gaona, who collaborated with Selena before her death.
+The collection had pre-orders from Spain, the United States, Ecuador, and Mexico.
+In February 1997, clothing manufacturer Jerell began developing a Selena-branded apparel and accessories line in a licensing deal with Suzette.
+The clothing line, designed by Suzette and Sandra Salcedo, debuted in New York showrooms that September.